Learn more about the Durango Botanic Gardens

 “Our mission is to create public gardens that demonstrate best practices, advance horticultural education, and celebrate the inspirational power of sustainable gardens.”

 The Durango Botanic Gardens, a 501(c)(3) non-profit, was founded in 2010 as the Durango Botanical Society with the goal of producing one of the Southwest's premier public gardens.
 All of our garden sections are funded by donations and memberships and maintained entirely by volunteers, guided by a volunteer board of directors.
+In 2022, membership grew to 384 members.

 We take our obligation to produce a safe environment seriously.
 We are pleased that vaccinations are enhancing our protection from COVID-19.
 We are not currently requesting masks for the vaccinated but remain attentive to local health authority guidelines.